List of World War II puppet states: State of Manchuria – March 1, 1932 to August 18, 1945

-Manchuria had long been a location of unrest, and the Mukden Incident was the perfect excuse for a Japanese occupation.
-The Mukden Incident, in essence, was when the Kwantung Army set off a bomb along the South Manchuria Railway, and used the explosion as an excuse to occupy Manchuria, blaming Chinese forces.
+Manchuria had long been a location of unrest, and the Mukden Incident was a perfect excuse for Japanese occupation.
+In the Mukden incident, the Kwantung Army set off a bomb along the South Manchuria Railway and used the explosion as an excuse to occupy Manchuria, blaming Chinese forces.
 Manchukuo was created in March 1932.
-Despite the Japanese control of the area, they couldn't annex Manchuria into Japan due to their signing of the Nine-Power Treaty.
-After creating Manchukuo, Japan and Manchukuo signed several treaties allowing Japan to mobilize Manchuria's people and resources as it liked.
+Although the Japanese controlled the area, they could not annex Manchuria into Japan because they had signed the Nine-Power Treaty.
+Japan and Manchukuo signed several treaties allowing Japan to mobilize Manchuria's people and resources as it liked.
 It was disestablished after the Soviet invasion of Manchuria.